Once-a-year Black Friday deals are coming. Read more.

 }

-And you can even mark closures to perform on the main thread:
+And finally, you can mark closures to perform on the main thread:

 func updateData(completion: @MainActor @escaping () -> ()) {